microsoft/TypeScript-wiki/Performance-Tracing.md

 ## Warnings

 This feature is still experimental and will likely change significantly in TS 4.2.
-In particular, though it would be easy and helpful to post-process the trace files, you should assume that your post-processing tools will be broken by TS 4.2.
+In particular, though it would be easy and helpful to post-process the trace files, you should assume that any such post-processing tools will be broken by TS 4.2.

 Trace files are basically useless without the underlying code, so there's little reason to share one with anyone who can't access your code.
 If you do share them, please consider zipping them - they compress very well.